kevinpapst/AdminLTEBundle-Demo/README.md

 ## Testing different languages

-To change the language, you need to edit the file `config/services.yaml` and change from `locale: 'en'` to something like `locale: 'ar'`.

-Be aware that ONLY the Admin theme translation will change (like the login screen and toolbar dropdowns), the demo itself is not translated!
+**Be aware that ONLY the theme translations will change (like login screen and toolbar dropdowns), the demo itself is not translated!**

+- Simple solution: This demo supports locales via URLs, use the dropdown in the pages head navigation.
+- Permanent solution: Edit the file `config/services.yaml` and change from `locale: 'en'` to something like `locale: 'ar'`.

 ## Real world examples

 If you want to see the theme in action (in a real world application), checkout my Symfony 4 based time-tracking application **Kimai 2** at: https://github.com/kevinpapst/kimai2